MindfulMinun/tchat/readme.md

 # tchat
-[A chat app running on Firebase.][tchat]
+[A simple messaging web app running on Firebase.][tchat]

-Tchat supports creating accounts and setting your display name to personalize your own tchatting identity.
-[Start tchatting!][tchat]
+Sign in, choose a channel, start tchatting.
+It’s that simple.
+Don’t deal with complicated sign in methods.
+Just set your display name and [start tchatting!][tchat]

 [tchat]: https://benji.pw/tchat